How to Deduplicate People and Companies in Bulk and Automatically

 Select the Merge Method (HubSpot & Salesforce Only)

 The Merge tab lets you choose between Native and Synthetic merge logic, and control whether empty master fields are automatically filled.
-See the Method Tab Reference for details.
+See Native vs. Custom Merge: Two Ways to Combine Records in HubSpot and Salesforce for details.

 Step 4 is where you preview and apply your merge changes.